General configuration settings

 The note will no longer be visible in the course view.

-In this tab, you can select or import a SCORM learning content.
-Furthermore, various settings can be used to configure the view of the course element.
+In this tab, you can select or import a SCORM package.
+Additionally, you can also configure various display settings for the course element.

 |Multilingualism||In this tab, different translations can be added to individual course element areas.|